VijetaPriya47/docs/user-docs/01-kgateway-ingress.md

 Without an ingress controller, your ML models would be isolated inside your Kubernetes cluster - unreachable from the outside world.
 KGateway solves this by:

-- 🚪 **Providing External Access** - Makes your AI models accessible via HTTP/HTTPS
+-  **Providing External Access** - Makes your AI models accessible via HTTP/HTTPS
-- 🛡️ **Adding Security** - Implements authentication, authorization, and rate limiting
+-  **Adding Security** - Implements authentication, authorization, and rate limiting
-- 📊 **Enabling Monitoring** - Provides metrics, logging, and tracing
+-  **Enabling Monitoring** - Provides metrics, logging, and tracing
-- ⚡ **Managing Traffic** - Handles load balancing and routing
+-  **Managing Traffic** - Handles load balancing and routing
-- 🔧 **Simplifying Operations** - Centralized configuration and management
+-  **Simplifying Operations** - Centralized configuration and management

 ## Prerequisites

 ### Required Components
 - **KGateway Controller** - Deployed and running
-- **Envoy Gateway** - Version 1.3.0 or higher
 - **KServe** - With Gateway API integration enabled
 - **Kubernetes Cluster** - Version 1.29 or higher